AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-08-13-operating-system-scheduling-algorithms.md

 2. **🎲 Lottery scheduling**: Each process is allocated a certain number of virtual "tickets."
 At set intervals, the scheduler will draw a ticket at random and allow the winning process to run on the CPU.
 This solves the problem of starvation: As long as we give at least one ticket to each process, then we're able to guarantee a non-zero probability of selection.
 The idea here is that a process with a fraction `f` of the total tickets will get to use the CPU for a fraction `f` of the time.
 Notice that if we assign each process the same number of tickets, then we're using guaranteed scheduling!
 3. **🤝 Fair-share scheduling**: So far, we've focused on ensuring fairness among *processes*.
 In fair-share scheduling, the focus shifts to the *user*.
 Specifically, on multi-user systems, the idea is to allocate a fair amount of CPU time to each user (and/or user group) to ensure that no user is being "starved" of the opportunity to use the system.
 The Wikipedia article on [fair-share scheduling](https://en.wikipedia.org/wiki/Fair-share_scheduling) provides excellent examples to make this clearer.

-{% include linkedHeading.html heading="3.
-Real-Time Scheduling Algorithms" level=2 %}
+## 3. Real-Time Scheduling Algorithms

 Real-time scheduling algorithms are grouped into two primary categories: